 1991 civil war erupted in Somalia and everybody was trying to escape.
 I was among the people who wanted to leave the area.
-February 2nd, 1991 at 7:30 pm I injured with fire explosives and suffered third degree burns on approximately 35% of my body.
+February 2nd, 1991 at 7:30 pm I injured by fire, explosives and suffered third degree burns on approximately 35% of my body.
 The pain was unbearable; I had no access to hospitals, no pharmacies and I suffered for many years.
 In the first few weeks of my injury, maggots invaded the wounds of my back as I lay there attempting to heal.
 Luckily, those were God-sent maggots, which cleaned the infection and debrided my wounds naturally.

-After living in a refugee camp in Kenya, I received refugee resettlement in United States of America.
+After living in a refugee camp in Kenya, I received refugee resettlement in the United States of America.
 I started a new life again, where I choose to become a healthcare worker.
 I became a surgical technologist, then operating room registered nurse, public health nurse and Wound, Ostomy and Continence nurse.

 Through my life journey, I met a lot of nice people who supported, educated trained and employed me.
 Without the countless support and help I received I would not be the person I am now.
-Now, my team and I have chosen to create this organization by using my experiences, knowledge, and skills that I gained through my life time.
+Now, my team and I have chosen to create this organization by using my experiences, knowledge, and skills that I gained through my lifetime.
 It is time for me to return the favor with good faith and humanitarian obligation by lending hands to those who cannot lift themselves alone.